Helique/Cluster/README.md

 `cd /vagrant/cluster`

-`node scripts/createdatabase.js` will populate the database with appropriate tables.
+`nodejs scripts/create_database.js` will populate the database with appropriate tables.

 ## Starting the Server
 From the guest command line: